-On line 6b, report only the taxable amount.
-For example, do not report the market gain shown on Form CCC-1099-G on line 6b if you elected to report CCC loan proceeds as income in the year received (see Lines 7a Through 7c next).
+On line 4b, report only the taxable amount.
+For example, do not report the market gain shown on Form CCC-1099-G on line 4b if you elected to report CCC loan proceeds as income in the year received (see Lines 5a Through 5c next).
 No gain results from redemption of the commodity because you previously reported the CCC loan proceeds as income.
 You are treated as repurchasing the commodity for the amount of the loan repayment.
-However, if you did not report the CCC loan proceeds under the election, you must report the market gain on line 6b.
+However, if you did not report the CCC loan proceeds under the election, you must report the market gain on line 4b.

-If you received a direct or counter-cyclical payment in 2010, your farm losses may be reduced or eliminated.
-See page F-7 for more details.
+If you received a direct or counter-cyclical payment in 2011, your farm losses may be reduced or eliminated.
+See Excess farm loss rules, later, for more details.

-Lines 7a Through 7c
+Lines 5a Through 5c

 Commodity Credit Corporation (CCC) loans.
 In most cases, you do not report CCC loan proceeds as income.
-However, if you pledge part or all of your production to secure a CCC loan, you can elect to report the loan proceeds as income in the year you receive them, instead of the year you sell the crop.
-If you make this election (or made the election in a prior year), report loan proceeds you received in 2010 on line 7a.
+However, if you pledge part or all of your production to secure a CCC loan, you can elect to report the loan proceeds as income in the year you receive them.
+If you make this election (or made the election in a prior year), report loan proceeds you received in 2011 on line 5a.
 Attach a statement to your return showing the details of the loan(s).
+See chapter 3 of Pub.
+225.

 Forfeited CCC loans.
-Include the full amount forfeited on line 7b, even if you reported the loan proceeds as income.
+Include the full amount forfeited on line 5b, even if you reported the loan proceeds as income.
 This amount may be reported to you on Form 1099-A.

-If you did not elect to report the loan proceeds as income, also include the forfeited amount on line 7c.
+If you did not elect to report the loan proceeds as income, also include the forfeited amount on line 5c.

-If you did elect to report the loan proceeds as income, you generally will not have an entry on line 7c.
-But if the amount forfeited is different from your basis in the commodity, you may have an entry on line 7c.
+If you did elect to report the loan proceeds as income, you generally will not have an entry on line 5c.
+But if the amount forfeited is different from your basis in the commodity, you may have an entry on line 5c.